 - Seek places away from tourist areas.
-You can have a brew or cocktail with lots of Americans around at home.
+You can have a brew or cocktail with many Americans around at home.
 Avoid that when overseas.

-- Ask for locally made beers or wine, not just the country but the region.
-Seek recommendations of the local favorites.
+- Ask for locally made beers or wine, not just for the country but the region.
+Seek recommendations from local favorites.

-- With Gastropubs’ growth throughout the world, it has redefined the Pub/Bar dining abroad experience.
+- With Gastropubs throughout the world, it has redefined the Pub/Bar dining abroad experience.
 The most delicious meals of your trip can be found in these settings.

-- Sit in a location to people watch.
-Make the experience all it can be.
+- Sit in a location to people-watch because it is essential to make the experience all it can be.

-- We have found some of the coolest places are the ones you go down into.
+- We have found some of the most incredible places are the ones you go down into.
 This means don’t be afraid of going underground.
-In Croatia, on the island of Krk, yes no vowel, the restaurant has the original 2000-year-old Roman walls of the city and relics on display found when building the restaurant.
-Therefore, it was a bar, restaurant, and museum all in one.
+In Croatia, on the island of Krk, yes, no vowel, the restaurant has the original 2000-year-old Roman walls of the city and relics on display found when building the restaurant.
+Therefore, it was a bar, restaurant, and museum.

 - Mingle if you can.
 Meet and get to know the locals.
 They tend to be inquisitive.
 Read cues.